junxit/us-congress-bills-114/bill.md

   - **(4)** An assessment of additional technologies or capabilities that would enhance the ability of the United States to prevent and to respond to cybersecurity threats (including cyber attacks, theft, and data breaches).
   - **(5)** An assessment of any technologies or practices utilized by the private sector that could be rapidly fielded to assist the intelligence community in preventing and responding to cybersecurity threats.
 - **(c)** *Form of report* The report required by subsection (a) shall be submitted in unclassified form, but may include a classified annex.
+- **(d)** *Public availability of report* The Director of National Intelligence shall make publicly available the unclassified portion of the report required by subsection (a).
-- **(d)** *Intelligence community defined* In this section, the term intelligence community has the meaning given that term in section 3 of the National Security Act of 1947 (50 U.S.C.
+- **(e)** *Intelligence community defined* In this section, the term intelligence community has the meaning given that term in section 3 of the National Security Act of 1947 (50 U.S.C.
 3003).

 ## § 9.
 Construction and preemption